rails/rails/guides/source/association_basics.md

 end
 ```

-This migration can be simplified by using the `t.references` form:
+However, this migration can be simplified by using the `t.references` form and  specify `polymorphic: true` so that Rails knows that the association is polymorphic, and it automatically adds both the foreign key and type columns to the table.
+This helps maintain consistency and ensures that the database structure aligns with the requirements of the polymorphic association.

 ```ruby
 class CreatePictures < ActiveRecord::Migration[7.2]